Frustrated realtors, maple syrup beverages and a 24-hour child care centre

 Rare 24-hour daycare has 800 families on wait list

 When Amanda Bullock began looking at daycares during her first pregnancy, she might as well have been looking for a unicorn.
 A Barrie, Ont.-based child-protection worker, Ms. Bullock’s job requires a blend of scheduled day shifts and drop-of-the-hat emergencies that can occur at all hours.
 Her husband works in sales and covers a territory so large he’s often on the road until late evenings.
 With no extended family close by to help patch their gaps, a workable child-care solution seemed impossible.

-Then Ms. Bullock found Little Start Child Care Inc., a provincially licensed, pay-as-you-go daycare in Barrie that is open 24 hours a day, seven days a week.
-It only closes on Christmas Day.
 Full story.

 Eleven signs that you lack emotional intelligence